hackle/blogger/src/raw/index-fin-alternative.md

 Out of sheer curiosity - can we have an alternative to this?

-Suppose I can prove an index argument is less than the length of the vector, I should be able to achieve the same type-safety?
+Suppose I can prove an index argument is less than the length of the vector, I should be able to get the same type-safety?

-## the type
+## The type for ``elementAt``

 ```Idris
 elementAt : (idx: Nat) -> Vect (S n) a -> { auto prf: n `GTE` idx } -> a
 ```
 A few interesting things:

 * the length of the vector is ``S n`` rather than simply ``n``, which is an Idris way of saying **this vect must not be empty**
 * we pass in an auto proof **n `GTE` idx** which means ``idx`` must be within bound.

 (Read more about [auto proof here](http://docs.idris-lang.org/en/latest/tutorial/miscellany.html))

-I don't know about you but I feel this is so super expressive!
+I don't know about you but I feel pretty impressed (by Idris and myself) how expressive the types alone can be!

 ## the code